lbaile21/LastAliveTerminal/README.md

 - **Generate an SBOM.** Emit a software bill of materials (CycloneDX or SPDX) with each release so consumers can quickly assess exposure when a new advisory lands against a transitive dependency.

+## Logging and Observability

+Logs are a debugging tool first and an audit trail second; both uses are better served by a small amount of up-front discipline than by trying to clean things up after an incident.

+### Structured Logs

+- Emit logs as structured records (JSON or logfmt) rather than free-form strings, so fields can be filtered and aggregated without regex tricks.
+- Include a stable event name or code on each record; human-readable messages are fine, but tooling should not have to parse them.
+- Attach a correlation or request ID to every log line produced while handling a unit of work, so related entries can be reassembled later.
+- Pick log levels deliberately: `error` for actionable failures, `warn` for recoverable anomalies, `info` for state changes worth keeping, and `debug` for detail that is off by default in production.

+### Sensitive Data

+- Never log raw credentials, tokens, session cookies, or full payment details; redact them at the logging boundary rather than relying on downstream filters.
+- Treat personal data as sensitive by default and log identifiers (a user ID) rather than contents (an email address) wherever the identifier is sufficient for debugging.
+- Set a retention policy for log storage that matches the sensitivity of what is captured, and verify periodically that it is actually enforced.

 ## License